-1) Support for ALUS
+2) Support for ALUS/GROW

-- \ Consult with the AMM when implementing a province-wide program with Manitoba Sustainable Development based on the Alternative Land Use Services (ALUS) model to help reduce flooding and improve water management. - As water management affects all municipalities, AMM members overwhelmingly support improvements to water quality in Manitoba's lakes and waterways. - Ecological goods and services initiatives such as Alternative Land Use Services (ALUS) not only help to improve water quality, they also provide other environmental benefits such as wetland and riparian area protection. - ALUS is an incentive-based model that recognizes the role of farmers in environmental management, and it has proven very successful in Nova Scotia, where it is a provincial policy, as well as in Ontario and Alberta. - The AMM welcomes the provincial government's commitment to implement this model as per the Ministerial mandate letters. - In Manitoba, however, effective watershed management and retention of wetland benefits demand financial support and incentives from the Province of Manitoba so that any new processes can be properly implemented and fully observed in practice. - Regulations should not be implemented without accompanying provincial funding. - Therefore, the AMM urges the Province of Manitoba to consult with individual and affected municipalities on watershed-based planning and drainage initiatives and continue the dialogue with our organization throughout the development of any subsequent regulations that affect water management in Manitoba.
+Continue to consult with the AMM when implementing GROW based on the Alternative Land Use Services (ALUS) model to help reduce flooding and improve water management.

+- As water management affects all municipalities, AMM members overwhelmingly support improvements to water quality in Manitoba's lakes and waterways. - Ecological goods and services initiatives such as ALUS not only help to improve water quality, they also provide other environmental benefits such as wetland and riparian area protection. - ALUS is an incentive-based model that recognizes the role of farmers in environmental management, and it has proven very successful in Nova Scotia, where it is a provincial policy, as well as in Ontario and Alberta. - The AMM welcomes the introduction of Bill 7: The Sustainable Watersheds Act, which provides the framework for delivering the GRowing Outcomes in Watersheds (GROW) program based on the ALUS model. - The AMM also appreciates being a member of the Drainage Regulation Steering Committee, which includes representatives from various provincial government departments. - In Manitoba, however, effective watershed management and retention of wetland benefits demand financial support and incentives from the Province of Manitoba so that any new processes can be properly implemented and fully observed in practice. - Regulations should not be implemented without accompanying provincial funding, while reporting requirements should be streamlined as much as possible to reduce red tape. - Therefore, the AMM urges the Province of Manitoba to continue to consult with our organization throughout the development of Manitoba's new watershed-based policy framework.